Deep Ellum, Dallas: Entertainment district

-The 1990s were a high point for Deep Ellum as Dallas' liveliest entertainment district.
+After decades of neglect, the 1980s and 90s marked a return for Deep Ellum as Dallas' liveliest entertainment district.
 At that time, it had become such a popular attraction that the streets often were blocked off to traffic, especially on weekends.
 It also spawned several events, such as the Deep Ellum Film Festival and Deep Ellum Arts Festival.

 By 1991, Deep Ellum had 57 bars and nightclubs.
 Restaurants, tattoo parlors, other diverse retail shops, and increasing high-rent residential loft spaces were available.
 Over time, though, the streets became much emptier on weekend nights than in the 1990s.
 New events such as the Culture of Deep Ellum (CODE) events, and Dallas Rock Meetup Group monthly festival, involve multivenue, multiband performances that help to maintain Deep Ellum's viability as a live-music hotspot.

 Notable businesses of the 1990s and beyond include The Curtain Club (closed in 2019), Deep Ellum Live (closed in 2004), Trees (closed late 2005, reopened August 2009), 2826, Club Dada (closed and reopened 2006), The Angry Dog (a restaurant, still in business), Monica's Aca y Alla (a restaurant, closed in 2012), Looker Hair Group (a salon), Galaxy Club (closed early 2007), the Green Room (closed September 2006, reopened 2010, closed 2011, reopened June 2013), and The Red Blood Club (closed and reopened 2007, and then closed again in 2008, and then reopened again in March 2014).
 Lizard Lounge stood for 28 years as a mecca of electronic music and Goth/post-punk, but closed in May 2020.
 Dallas Comedy House opened in 2009, closed and reopened in 2019, and closed in 2020.
 Dallas Comedy Club opened in 2021 in the building formerly occupied by Dallas Comedy House.
-A small electronic dance club, "It'll Do", reopened on June 16, 2019.

-In 1988, Russell Hobbs, then owner of Theatre Gallery and the Prophet Bar, converted to Christianity, closed his two still-popular clubs, and opened The Door, a Christian-oriented venue.
-In the mid 1990s, Monica Greene nee Eduardo Greene, then owner of Eduardo's Aca y Alla, underwent sex reassignment surgery and rechristened her restaurant as Monica's Aca y Alla.
+The area was also host to two local breweries in the 2010s: Deep Ellum Brewing, and BrainDead Brewing (closed in 2021).